Frequently Asked Questions

 What will happen once I am selected?

-You will be sent information via email about your mentor once selected.
-Within 3 days of receiving your confirmation email, you will need to sign up for a new mentee orientation.
+You will be sent information via email about your Mentor once selected.
+Within 3 days of receiving your confirmation email, you will need to sign up for a new Mentee orientation.
 Instructions are included in the email.
-Lastly, you'll receive monthly information via email to assist you with your mentoring relationship.

 Where can I get more information?

-Please contact Sarah Brinker-Good, Program Coordinator, for more information.
+Please contact Sarah Brinker-Good, Assistant Director, Mentoring & Assessment, for more information.